-In the fall of 2014, the undergraduate student members of the Broad College Sustainability Action Committee (SAC) installed two water filtration stations in the Broad College of Business at Michigan State Univesity.
-This enables students to save resources (water, fossil fuels for transportation) and funds (users avoid buying water in plastic bottles).
-It also eliminates plastic bottles which are recycled (more accurately stated, "down-cycled") or end up in a waste site.
-The stations were funded, in part, by funds from a 2012 Lewis Quality of Excellence Award from the Broad College of Business awarded to the SAC for other earlier projects.
-Since it was founded in 2011, the SACE has completed numerous projects that save resources within our college.
-The group also educates students and others about sustainability.
-For details, visit our webiste at http://msusustainability.weebly.com/on-campus.html
+In late 2014, undergraduate student members of the Broad College Sustainability Action Committee (SAC) installed two water filtration stations in the Broad College of Business at Michigan State Univesity.
+The filtration stations save resources (water, fossil fuels for transportation) and avoid the use of fossil fuels to make and transport plastic bottles.
+The stations were funded, in part, by a 2012 Lewis Quality of Excellence Award from the Broad College of Business.
+The award was in recognition of the SAC's earlier achievements.
+For more about the SAC, please visit http://msusustainability.weebly.com/on-campus.html

-"Joy in NIcaragua."
-This is Jessica YaJaira Blandón Díaz on the San Juan de Limay River in the mountains near Nicaragua's northern border.
-Jessica’s father is a carver of marmolina (soapstone -a stone related to marble) and a member of a cooperative of stone-carvers in San Juan de Limay.
-Fair Trade gives Jessica's family extra income to pay for her books and uniforms, enabling her to continue her studies in the local public school.
+This is Jessica YaJaira Blandón Díaz on the San Juan de Limay River near Nicaragua's northern border.
+Jessica’s father is a carver of marmolina (soapstone -a stone related to marble) and a member of a Fair Trade cooperative.
+Fair Trade gives Jessica's family income to pay for her books and uniforms, enabling her to continue her studies in the local public school.

 Research Trips Related to Sustainability

 2014: Quebec, Quebec, for an International forum on cooperatives.

 2013: Madison, Wisconsin, to study cooperatives.

 2012: Guatemala to study Direct Trade, Fair Trade, and microfinance.